Build a Git PR Review agent using Google Agent Development Kit

 instruction="""

-1. For PR reviews, fetch the diff using your tools.
+* For reviewing a PR, first fetch the diff using your tool "pull_request_read".

-2. Delegate the diff to 'security_specialist_agent','code_quality_agent' and 'code_logic_agent' for specific checks.
+* Delegate the diff to 'review_agent' for specific checks.

 """,